stfc/PSyclone/doc/line_length.rst

 Script
 ------

-The generate.py script provides the -l option to wrap lines.
+The `psyclone` script provides the -l option to wrap lines.
 Please see the :ref:`fort_line_length` section for more details.

 Interactive
 -----------

-When using PSyclone interactively the line length of the input algorithm and Kernel files can be checked by setting the :func:`parse.parse` function's "line_length" argument to "True".
+When using PSyclone interactively the line lengths of the input algorithm and Kernel files can be checked by setting the :func:`parse.parse` function's "line_length" argument to "True".
 ::